jpkim921/jpkim921/README.md

 ### Hi there 👋 I'm Jayon, a Blockchain Developer and Enthusiast

 Thanks for taking the time to check my profile and feel free to reach out.
-I have experience in Full Stack Web Development as well as started taking baby steps into dev ops.
+I have experience in Full Stack Web Development as well as Web3 development.
 Eager to learn and explore different technologies, I believe in applying new tech and ideas to enhance products or contribute to society.
 I am extremely interested in the blockchain space and it's something I believe can and will help shape the future of the world.

-- 🌱 I’m currently learning about <b>the Solana ecosytem and smart contracts and the Rust programming language.</b>
-- 📫 How to reach me: Email me at jpkim921@gmail.com
+- 📫 Feel free to reach out at <jpkim921@gmail.com>
 - ⚡ Fun fact: I like to torture myself by riding my bike up hills...

 ### Experience